Genre: Biblical Fiction

 Asherah is also a Canaanite princess.
 She is beautiful and smart and married to the leader of the Canaanite warriors.
 Like her sister, Barak takes her as one of his captives and decides he is going to make her his wife.
 Unlike her sister, she does not fall for Barak but instead wants revenge for the loss of her husband.

 The characters in the book were a mix of historical and fictional, but the way they are represented and described, you would never know which are which.
 Each character has a well developed back story, personality, desires, life.
 You develop an attachment to the characters and want what they want (I was especially attached to Asherah’s story, right from the beginning).
 I didn’t know anything about this period in time or the people in this book and like usual I went outside the text to find some background information.
 Interestingly, almost everything I found (from biblical texts as well as general internet searches) was included in the book.
 The author did an amazing job of keeping the book true to what is known to have happened while filling in the gaps history left behind.

 These women are strong women.
 Each one faces hardships, tests of character, moral decisions – like each of us face every day.
 Even though these events took place a very long time ago – they are still relevant to today.
 Women still face similar hardship and can still respond in similar ways.

 I have never been to the part of the world where this story is set, but the author takes careful time to describe it and it feels now like I have been there.
 It is so real to me and beautiful.

-The author also has written The Song of Hannah and The Garden of Ruth – both of which are Biblical fiction.
 You can read a short interview that I did with the author here.